 All financial instruments are initially recognized at fair value on the consolidated statement of financial position.
 Subsequent measurement of financial instruments is based on their classification.
-Financial assets and liabilities classified at FVTPL are measured at fair value with changes in those fair values recognized in the consolidated statement of loss and comprehensive loss for the year.
+Financial assets and liabilities classified at FVTPL are measured at fair value with changes in those fair values recognized in the consolidated statement of comprehensive income (loss) for the year.
 Financial assets classified at amortized cost are measured at amortized cost using the effective interest method.